 At time of printing, the equity share value of 2 bedroom houses is in the region of £155,000-£170,000.
 Specific details including a Home Energy report, about an individual property for sale, should be obtained from the seller of the property when viewing.

 Prospective purchasers are responsible for arranging the finance necessary to purchase a house and are advised to consult a bank or building society about their mortgage position before making an application to the Council.
 It should not be assumed that a mortgage for the full purchase price of a property will be offered and the balance of money required to make up the purchase price would need to be provided from another source.
 In addition, there will be legal costs concerned with the purchase.
 Please be advised that the Council does now offer a mortgage protection clause.
 This will be added when a property is sold.

 HOW THE SCHEME OPERATES

 A waiting list of prospective purchasers is maintained by the Council.
 If you wish to apply to join the list you should complete and return the enclosed application form.
-After verification of the information you have supplied e.g. salary, you may be invited to attend an informal interview to ensure you meet the criteria of the scheme.
-You will then be informed whether or not you have been accepted onto the waiting list.
+Once the application has been assessed, you will then be informed whether or not you have been accepted onto the waiting list.